LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. note::
    The actual list of supported algorithms may vary between Lasso installations depending on the platform and system version.
-The algorithms listed in this manual should be available on all systems, but other more esoteric algorithms may be available on some systems and not on others.
+The algorithms listed in this guide should be available on all systems, but other more esoteric algorithms may be available on some systems and not on others.

 .. method:: cipher_encrypt(data, -cipher::string, -key, -seed= ?)::bytes